Last updated Yesterday at 19:45 by Mwahi55 comments

 to the Arms and Fury warriors.
 It is still a fairly bad defensive ability, seeing

-as it has hefty a 4-minute cooldown.
+as it has hefty a 4-minute cooldown, and we already have access to Battle-Scarred Veteran.

 Piercing Howl grants movement speed!
 This makes the talent actually